An interview with Justin Geissler, Project Manager at HomeWrights Custom Homes

 They breathe on their own and so you can sit in that house for months at a time without opening a window or a door and you’re not going to suffocate whereas in a new home if you don’t open a window or a door it’s going to be very stuffy and you’ll know it.

-See one of Justin’s projects in the video below…
+See one of the projects in the video below…

 Steve: So generally if you’re opening and closing a window or door periodically, then you’re introducing enough fresh air into the house to do that.
 But an ERV system is going to provide both energy efficiency and more comfortable air to breathe regardless of opening doors and windows.